isl-org/OpenBot/body/mtv/README.md

 ### II.3.
 Electronics Assembly

 This part only covers the integration of the electronic boards into the vehicle.
 The reader will find complementary details about the architecture and components of the different PCBs via the the [following link](./pcb).
-Prototyped (partially wired and with ESP 32 and motor drivers) PCBs are illustrated in the following figures:
+The pototyped PCBs are illustrated in the following figures:

 <p align="center">
   <img src="../../docs/images/MTV/PCB_4.png" width="600" alt="App GUI"/>